Osmia caerulescens: Subspecies

+Distribution

-DistributionO. caerulescens is mainly Palearctic and is found over most of Europe and Asia, the Middle East, and North Africa.
+O. caerulescens is mainly Palearctic and is found over most of Europe and Asia, the Middle East, and North Africa.
 In Great Britain, it is mainly found in England and Wales becoming more localised in the north and reaches central Scotland.
 It is also found in India.
 The occurrence of O.cearulescens in North America may be the result of introduction by humans.
 Its North American range is from Minnesota to Nova Scotia, south to Illinois and North Carolina.